kevish-gawri-vinci/projet-web3-group11/backend/Request/Readme.md

 ### This will convert the data we receive to usable objects, making it easier to code.
 #### Structs of this folder will mainly be used in Handlers, when managing the incoming requests.
 Similar to DTO (Data to Object)

+## So have a request struct for each request or a response with a body containing multiple attributes
+### Eg. /auth/user-role does not require one as response is just